 Cognitive deficits accompany many neurological, psychiatric and neurodevelopmental disorders.
 We are interested in determining how our knowledge of the cellular and molecular mechanisms of synaptic plasticity and memory storage can help us understand the cognitive deficits that are seen in patients with schizophrenia, autism and intellectual disability.
 Recent evidence suggests that disturbances in specific intracellular signaling pathways may contribute to disorders and we are working to model endophenotypes of these disorders in mice.
 With these translational approaches, we hope to identify novel targets for the development of new therapeutics to treat psychiatric and neurodevelopmental disorders.

-Dr. Abel will be accepting psychology graduate students for admission in fall 2013.
+Dr. Abel will not be accepting new graduate students for admission in fall 2015.

 Biology Graduate Group; Psychology Graduate Group